This week our Member Spotlight is shining brightly on Clayton Tyger, coached by Coach Anthony.

 Can you give some insight into your eating habits BEFORE joining Stronger U?

 I think the reason is I truly needed a change since this was the heaviest I’d ever reached, but more importantly the tools that Stronger U gives you.
 A big part I believe is the Facebook community as the positivity is infectious there and the support is amazing.

 Now that you’ve joined Stronger U, how have your eating habits changed?

-I measure 99% of my food I eat, I plan my days out in advanced and only eat what I have planned, or if I want to change it up I usually change on my sheet first then eat.
+I measure 99% of the food I eat, plan my days out in advance and only eat what I have planned, or if I want to change it up I usually change on my sheet first then eat.
 Still, eat foods I enjoy and don’t eat like a jerk.

 If you exercise or train for a sport, what does a typical week look like?
 Did Stronger U have any impact on your decision to start exercising or training for a sport?

 Yes, I’ve slowly started working out, then had a hernia (not from working out), but once I can lift I will.